 As you sift through your images to select the ones to actually edit and use, one way to mark those selections is with a flag.
 Rather than clicking on the flag icon, you can press P to quickly flag the photo that is currently selected.
 If you want to flag a photo as rejected, however, you can press X and the flag will appear in black and with a small x in it.

-Star ratings and colour labels are all applied by number.
+Star ratings and color labels are all applied by number.
 Star ratings are applied with keys 1 through 5.
-Colour ratings are applied with keys 6 through 9.
+Color ratings are applied with keys 6 through 9.
 Pressing 0 will reset the star rating to none.

 Lightroom Shortcuts in All Modules

 3. Switch Between Lights Out Modes [L] and Full Screen [F]

 If the workspace within Lightroom feels too cluttered, the different Lights Out modes may help!

 To access these options, press L. Keep pressing L to rotate through the Lights Out mode view options.

 Lightroom is normally on Lights On mode, pressing L once will take it to Lights Dim mode, and pressing L once more takes it to Lights Out mode.
 Yet another press of L will take you right back to the standard Lights On mode.

 While we’re on the topic of decluttering your view, going to Full Screen will clear everything but the photo and maximise the image size on your screen.
 To toggle in and out of Full Screen mode, simple press F.